isaacgrimaldo/lazy_setup/README.md

 2. language: choose the language you want (typescript and javascript)
 3. server type : choose the server type you want to create

+## Templates

+ Templates [javascript](https://github.com/isaacgrimaldo/server-setups-js) check the branch

+ Templates [typescript](https://github.com/isaacgrimaldo/server-setups-js) check the branch

+if you wanna create a new template or make changes in a template been  created, create a issues in  the language repository